Alejogb1/job-board/blog-data/why-is-airflows-onfailurecallback-function-not-being-triggered-if-a-task-fails-but-the-dag-is-successful.md

 id: "why-is-airflows-onfailurecallback-function-not-being-triggered-if-a-task-fails-but-the-dag-is-successful"
 ---

-Okay, let's tackle this.
-I've seen this tripped up a fair number of folks over the years, and I've personally spent time debugging this exact scenario, so I understand the frustration it can cause.
+,  I've seen this tripped up a fair number of folks over the years, and I've personally spent time debugging this exact scenario, so I understand the frustration it can cause.
 It's a nuanced issue stemming from how Airflow distinguishes between task failures and dag failures.

 The core reason why your `on_failure_callback` isn't firing when a task fails, but the dag reports as successful, lies in Airflow’s internal logic regarding task states and dag run states.
 A task failing doesn't automatically equate to the dag failing.
 Airflow essentially sees tasks as individual units of work within a larger workflow.
 A dag run only fails if there's a failure that Airflow considers "terminal" for the *entire* workflow.
 This distinction is crucial to understand.